sblauth/cashocs/docs/source/api_doc.rst

-For a more hands-on approach, we recommend the :ref:`tutorial <tutorial_index>`, which shows many examples from PDE constrained optimization that can be efficiently solved with CASHOCS.
+For a more hands-on approach, we recommend the :ref:`tutorial <tutorial_index>`, which shows many examples from PDE constrained optimization that can be efficiently solved with cashocs.

 PDE Constrained Optimization Problems
 -------------------------------------

-If you are using CASHOCS to solve PDE constrained optimization problems, you should use the following two classes, for either optimal control or shape optimization problems.
+If you are using cashocs to solve PDE constrained optimization problems, you should use the following two classes, for either optimal control or shape optimization problems.